The 15 Hardest Words to Pronounce in the English Language

 Meaning “one who is cursed” or referring to a ban, this word is one that might have you cursing when you try to pronounce it.
 To be fair, when you do finally figure out how it’s supposed to be spoken, it is actually kind of a pretty sound.

 A great word when you want to refer to someone as acting shameful, be careful not to disgrace yourself by mispronouncing it.
 But just knowing what it means is a good start—last year, when Jake Tapper used it on his CNN show, Merriam-Webster noted a 4,695% increase in lookups of the word.

 As fans of 30 Rock can attest, this word is comically weird to pronounce and when done correctly, sounds more like incomprehensible mumbling than an actual word.
-But that’s actually the way you say it, so go ahead and embrace it.
+But that’s actually the way you say one of the most annoying hard words to pronounce, so go ahead and embrace it.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!